MicrosoftDocs/memdocs/memdocs/intune/configuration/device-restrictions-ios.md

 Use these settings to configure iOS/iPadOS devices to run specific apps in autonomous single app mode (ASAM).
 When this mode is configured, and users start one of the configured apps, the device is locked to that app.
 App/task switching is disabled until users exit the allowed app.

-For example, in a school or university environment, add an app that lets users take a test on the device.
+- For example, in a school or university environment, add an app that lets users take a test on the device.
 Or, lock the device into the Company Portal app until the user authenticates.
 When the apps actions are completed by users, or you remove this policy, the device returns to its normal state.

-> [!NOTE]
-> Not all apps support autonomous single app mode.
+- Not all apps support autonomous single app mode.
 To put an app in autonomous single app mode, a bundle ID or a key value pair delivered by an app config policy are typically required.
 For more information, see the [`autonomousSingleAppModePermittedAppIDs` restriction](https://developer.apple.com/documentation/devicemanagement/restrictions) in Apple's MDM documentation.
 For more information on the specific settings required for the app you're configuring, see the vendor documentation.

   For example, to configure Zoom Rooms in autonomous single app mode, Zoom says to use the `us.zoom.zpcontroller` bundle ID.
 In this instance, you also make a change in the Zoom web portal.
 For more information, see the [Zoom help center](https://support.zoom.us/hc/articles/360021322632-Autonomous-Single-App-Mode-for-Zoom-Rooms-with-a-Third-Party-MDM).

+- The Company Portal app supports autonomous single app mode on iOS/iPadOS devices.
+When the Company Portal app is in ASAM, the device is locked in the Company Portal app until the user authenticates.
+When the user signs in, the user can use other applications on the device, and use the Home screen button.
+When they sign out of the Company Portal app, the device is locked in the Company Portal app.

+  To turn the Company Portal app into a 'sign in/sign out' app, enter the Company Portal app name and bundle ID (`com.microsoft.CompanyPortal`) in these settings.
+After this profile is assigned, you must open the Company Portal app so users can 'sign in/sign out' of this app.
+When the device configuration profile is removed, and the user signs out, the device isn't locked in the Company Portal app.

 ### Settings apply to: Automated device enrollment (supervised)